 ethnic group of people known as the Yoruba.
 This culture is found in other areas of Africa such as Togo, Sierra Leone and Liberia.
 In these countries their group is known by different names such as Anago, Tsha, Ife and Aku (Yoruba Online).
 Through archaeological excavation in Oyo and Ife, it is thought that the Yoruba people originated between the years of 800 and 1000 AD from the Middle East (p.
 13 Drewal, Henry John, John Pemberton, Rowland Abiodun, and Allen Wardwell.).
 The Yoruba people worship a supreme

 the Yoruba people of Nigeria are the most popular.
 These indigenous people were a part of Southwestern Nigeria and Benin.
 In addition, they’re one of the largest ethno-linguistic groups in Africa.
 A great percentage of Yoruba is populated by modern day Nigeria.
 Generally speaking, the Yoruba culture was an oral tradition, and majority of the people were native speakers of the Yoruba language.
 The native name of the Yoruba language is ‘Ede Yoruba’.
-The language originated in the Yoruba people, believed
+The language originated in the Yoruba people, they

 to politically represent his native Yoruba culture as a part of the unending resistance struggle.
 The inclusion of political oppression in his works can be related back to the period of his imprisonment for twenty seven months for his involvement in the events at the Biafran War.
 Torn between the Yoruba culture of the black man and the white man’s culture of British imperialism, Soyinka, through his works merges the western elements with the elements of Yoruba culture and brings to light the problems